elshenawyom/elshenawyom.github.io/_posts/2024-11-09-gedankenexperimente-en.md

 <br>
 ## A Prisoner's Dilemma {#e}
 <br>
 We delve into the complexities of decision-making through the lens of the classic Prisoner’s Dilemma, where one needs to make a difficult choice between cooperation and personal gain.
 It turns out that even strategy, decision-making, feelings and behaviour can be made mathematically precise.
 Through this lens, we study the dynamics of trust and self-interest with the goal of reaching the best scenario possible.
-In this intriguing thought experiement, we aim to equip the audience with a non-standard set of machin- ery that will upscale their strategic decision making: not just in mathematics, but in all what life has to offer.
+In this intriguing thought experiement, we aim to equip the audience with a non-standard set of machinery that will upscale their strategic decision making: not just in mathematics, but in all what life has to offer.
 <br>
 {% include figure.liquid path="/assets/img/blog/gedankenexperimente/5.
 Ein Gefangenenrätsel.jpg" class="img-fluid rounded z-depth-1" zoomable=true style="width: 50%; height: auto;" %}